Feeds:

 There I was grounded in CT, even if it took me years to embrace and/or understand all of the implications.
 Baptism was the tough one for me, but I got there eventually (2 years after seminary).
 I haven’t studied NCT itself as much, but have read many who espouse it (like D.A.
 Carson and other Trinity guys).

 Last night someone sent me a link to the Desiring God website.
 It was a short article meant to briefly describe Dispensationalism, CT & NCT.
 The author went on to say that Piper’s own views are probably closest to NCT and farthest from Dispensational Theology.
 NCT agrees with CT in seeing Scripture structured by Covenants, not Dispensations.
 It agrees with Dispensationalism by seeing a discontinuity between the Old and New Covenants.
-I’m not really interesting in rehashing the Dispensational thing, so let’s look at the brief descriptions of CT & NCT and say a few things about each.
+I’m not really interested in rehashing the Dispensational thing, so let’s look at the brief descriptions of CT & NCT and say a few things about each.

 Covenant Theology